microsoft/WindowsProtocolTestSuites/TestSuites/MS-SFU/docs/MS-SFU_ServerUserGuide.md

 ### Set Up a Driver Computer
   This section provides information about how to set up a Driver Computer for use with this test suite.
-  * Log on to the SUT as administrator
+  * Log on to the Driver Computer as administrator
   * Rename the computer as Driver01
   * Join the domain BLAH.ORG
   * After reboot, the domain join will finished